e1630m/edx-gt-cs1331x/hw05/README.md

 * `compareTo(Player p)`
   * Override the `compareTo` method (You should be able to put `@Override` on the line before the method header)
   * Takes in a Player object and returns an int, adhering to the API contract (Comparable Interface)
-  * The method body should compare two Player objects based on the susLevel attribute.
-If the current Player instance’s susLevel is less than the Player passed in, return a negative number.
+  * The method body should compare two Player objects based on the `susLevel` attribute.
+If the current Player instance’s `susLevel` is less than the Player passed in, return a negative number.
 If it is greater, return a positive number.
-If their susLevel attributes are equal, return 0
+If their `susLevel` attributes are equal, return 0

 ### RedAstronaut.java
-This file defines a RedAstronaut, which is a Player and should have all attributes of one.
-Have RedAstronaut implement the Impostor interface.
+This file defines a RedAstronaut, which is a Player and should have all attributes of one. **Have RedAstronaut implement the Impostor interface**.

 #### Variables
 All variables must be not allowed to be directly modified outside the class in which they are declared, unless otherwise stated in the description of the variable.
 Hint: there is a specific visibility modifier that can do this!

 The Red class must have these variables.
 Do **NOT** re-declare any of the instance variables declared in Player class:

-* skill - a String that represents skill of the Red crewmate a String value of either inexperienced, experienced, or expert.
+* `skill` - a String that represents `skill` of the Red crewmate a String value of either inexperienced, experienced, or expert.

 #### Constructors
-* A constructor that takes in the name, susLevel, and skill and sets all fields accordingly.
+* A constructor that takes in the name, `susLevel`, and `skill` and sets all fields accordingly.
 It must accept the variables in the specified order.
-Assume that the passed in parameter for skill will be one of the three values, although it may have different capitalization.
+Assume that the passed in parameter for `skill` will be one of the three values, although it may have different capitalization.
   * Hint: There is a specified keyword in L12 to access the superclass’s constructor.
-* A constructor that takes in just a name and assigns the following default values:
+* A constructor that takes in just a `name` and assigns the following default values:
   * `susLevel`: `15`
   * `skill`: `"experienced"`